 Hosts: Scheduling and Onboarding

 If you think about your online ministry like your physical building, Hosts are like your welcome, next steps, and prayer teams—all in one.
-They play the important role of greeting attenders in the chat, answering questions, sharing helpful links and resources, and praying for people through one-on-prayer.
+They play the important role of greeting attenders in the chat, answering questions, sharing helpful links and resources, and praying for people through one-on-one prayer.

-This article will focus more on the ministry role of a host; to learn more about the functionality hosts have access to in the Platform, view this support article.
+View this support article to learn more about the functions hosts have access to in the Platform.

 Scheduling Hosts to Serve